The Hidden Trick: Burying a Banana Before Growing Peppers

 Step 4: Fill the Hole Back Up With Soil

 Cover the banana bits with about 2 inches of soil.
-This layer stops direct root contact, preventing damage and allowing nutrients to reach the roots.
+The layer stops direct root contact.
+This way, you can prevent damage, which allows nutrients to reach the roots.

 Step 5: Put the Pepper Plant in Place